SanskritiKhatiyan/Admin-Dashboard/README.md

-This project is a admin dashboard app.
+This project is an admin dashboard app.

 Features included: